 Disclaimer: I am not affiliated with the motion picture The Mummy.
 That's all you, Universal Studios.
 And I'm not going to profit off this story, so calm down.
 There's no reason to sue, and you all make too much money anyway.
 Vultures.

 Summary: Madeline O'Connell is living with her brother's family in London, working at the British Museum.
 Ardeth Bay is still living in the Egyptian deserts, performing his duties as chieftain of the twelve Med-jai tribes.
 But when the reincarnation of Anck-su-namun, enlisting the aid of a museum curator and an enemy tribe of the Med-jai, decides to resurrect Imhotep and take on the Scorpion King, the two ex-lovers are thrown back into one another's paths.
-Can they overcome mummies, Anubis warriors, a council-appointed bride and their own insecurities, and finally live happily ever after?
+Can they overcome mummies, Anubis warriors, a council-appointed bride, the gods themselves and their own insecurities, and finally live happily ever after?
 Or will they require a little bit of help... in the form of Madeline's best friend Jonathan Carnahan and Ardeth's younger sister Nasira Bay?
 Sequel to Self Esteem.

 AN: Thanks to everyone who reviewed Self Esteem!
 I hadn't planned on releasing the sequel so soon, but...
 I changed my mind!
 I started writing, and well... yeah.
 So, here it is: the sequel to Self Esteem!
 Thanks again to all my readers and reviewers and enjoy!